 The Four Colleges

-- The LeFetra College of Education includes several undergraduate and master’s degrees, as well as a doctorate in education (EdD)
+- The LaFetra College of Education includes several undergraduate and master’s degrees, as well as a doctorate in education (EdD).

 - The College of Law program is offered at its own campus in Ontario, CA.